-Whether you’re looking for an educational kids board game, a family board game everyone can join in with, or a game to mould your own grey matter into a more numerate form, these are the best maths board games to try.
+Whether you’re looking for an educational kids board game, a family board game everyone can join in with, or a game to mould your own grey matter into a more numerate form, these are the best math board games to try.
 It can be hard to get kids to engage with games that are explicitly educational, so we’ve also included a few of the best board games which don’t set out with that goal, but manage to achieve it anyway.

 Prime Climb

-One of the best ways a maths board game can make numeracy less nasty is by tapping into kids’ built-in desire for competition.
+One of the best ways a math board game can make numeracy less nasty is by tapping into kids’ built-in desire for competition.
 Prime Climb takes the evil random luck of Ludo, where you can send an opponent’s piece all the way back to the start by landing on them, and then gives you the tools to target your opponent.

 Movement in this game can be forward or backward, and is determined by adding (or subtracting, multiplying, or dividing) your roll with the space you’re currently standing on.
 You also gain bonus cards for landing on prime numbers.
-Prime Climb can boost maths skills and it’s also undeniably fun.
+Prime Climb can boost math skills and it’s also undeniably fun.

 Sushi Go Party

-Bet you didn’t realise this fun family board game was actually teaching you maths the entire time!
+Bet you didn’t realise this fun family board game was actually teaching you math the entire time!
 While it’s not billed as an educational board game, and its colourful, friendly sushi characters don’t look like they’re trying to teach you much, Sushi Go Party has teaching power nonetheless.

 The game requires you to get to grips with numbers, dealing with totting up your score, thinking about probabilities, and performing simple multiplication sums in order to land a high scoring menu.